 Strabismus is a condition where the eyes do not look in the same direction.
 Whilst one eye looks forwards to focus on an object, the other eye turns either inwards, outwards, upwards or downwards.
 Most squints occur in young children.
-See separate leaflet called Squint (Strabismus) in Children.
+See the separate leaflet called Squint in Children (Strabismus).

 Nystagmus is a symptom, rather than a diagnosis, in which there is a repetitive to-and-fro oscillation of the eyes outside the person's control.
 It usually affects both eyes, with one worse than the other.
 Most nystagmus is present from an early age and is caused by abnormalities of visual development in childhood.
 This leads to sensory deprivation of the retina.
 Nystagmus which comes on after childhood is more often due to diseases of the balance organs.
 These include labyrinthitis and disorders of the brain such as MS, diabetic neuropathy and brain tumours.